barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

   }
 }
 ```
-The interresting thing is, that the manual ElasticWolf guy used Tor to stay anonymous ([Emerald Onion.org](https://emeraldonion.org/) is a non profit organization for internet privacy) but didn't changed the Useragent.
+The interesting thing is, that the manual ElasticWolf guy used Tor to stay anonymous ([Emerald Onion.org](https://emeraldonion.org/) is a non profit organization for internet privacy) but didn't changed the Useragent.
 Based on this fact this adversary might not care about the leakage of valuable info by [WebRTC](https://browserleaks.com/webrtc).
 This might help in create a fingerprint and track this guy.
-Since ElasticWolf is a GUI - and the attacker didn't disgused completely I would assume that this guy is not a real pro.
+Since ElasticWolf is a GUI - and the attacker didn't disguised completely I would assume that this guy is not a real pro.
 But better than the mediocre script kiddy who got triggered by its scripts and checked what's going on with the tokens manually.
-The action this guy performed are still interresting - though the good news are, if we assume that we were using [GuardDuty](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-active.html) this Poltergeist would have triggered an alarm.
+The action this guy performed are still interesting - though the good news are, if we assume that we were using [GuardDuty](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-active.html) this Poltergeist would have triggered an alarm.

 ## Conclusion - Let's Wrap it up

 Based on the incidents from above my key takeaways are:

 * Create a Pre-Receive-Hook for you Git Repositories to prevent that a token get's commited!
 Use something mature like [Talisman](https://github.com/thoughtworks/talisman) or [Trufflehog GitHub Action](https://github.com/marketplace/actions/trufflehog-actions-scan)
 * Watch your GuardDuty Events and push crucial Alerts directly to your Smartphone/Slack- or Teams etc.
-* If `GetCallerIdentiy` get's triggered by f.e. my LoginGuard your Tokens are leaked with a high confidence.
+* If `GetCallerIdentity` get's triggered by f.e. my LoginGuard your Tokens are leaked with a high confidence.
 Since this Event was used in less then 5mins after my intended "leakage" this is a great baseline
 * Create a Incident Response Plan and rotate your Tokens regularly.
 Store them securely f.e. in a Password Manager
 * If you have some real workloads running on AWS - better enable GuardDuty to protect yourself.
 Think of it as a condom - better have one and don't need it then vice versa
 * No automation or Service like GuardDuty can beat the creativity of a human mind.
 As long as APIs and Software are made by humans - it will fail for sure!
 APIs are talking too much and even Amazon isn't free from such mistakes.
 The idea to defend is to be prepared, use managed services and custom tools but be aware that every defense can be tricked or bypassed.
 Raising the bar and clever monitoring will help to find the gaps or at least that something malicious is going on